repo-helper/whey/doc-source/configuration.rst

 	The name of the project.

 	Ideally, the name should be normalised to lowercase, with underscores replaced by hyphens.
+	The name may only contain ASCII letters, numbers, and the following symbols: ``._-`` .
+	It must start and end with a letter or number.

 	This key is required, and MUST be defined statically.